btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 ```

 Another option is to build a Hexagonal structure.
 [Hanami 2.0]() is being designed for a Hexagonal Structure with Dependency Inversion, Repository Pattern and Event Architechture built in as core features.  ["Hanami 2: New Framework, New You" - Tim Riley (RubyConf AU 2023)](https://www.youtube.com/watch?v=-B9AbFsQOKo)

+## Experience - Standard vs Modular

+My colleague [Jörg Jenni](https://www.linkedin.com/in/jorgjenni/) - created a little app [messy vs modular](https://github.com/Enceradeira/messy_app) - that need needs new features.
+It has 2 base Apps `messy` and `modulariyed`.
+Its a great way to experience the benefits of modular design.

+My solution can be seen at: https://github.com/btihen/coupled_vs_modular

 ## Resources